myUMBC Home

 · Ready to make your money work for you?
 This beginner-friendly session introduces the fundamentals of investing and how to start building wealth early.
 Learn about different types of investments, how to balance risk and reward, and simple strategies to grow your money over time.
 Whether you’re starting with a little or just exploring your options, you’ll leave with the knowledge and confidence to...

-URCAD Sneak Peek: Katherine Carver
+URCAD Sneak Peek: Tanzila Malik

 Student Spotlight- INDS Senior Aissatou Diallo Attends the National Society of Black Engineers (NSBE) Convention